ldrobotSensorTeam/ld19/PC_ROS_SDK/README_en.md

 + `doc` contains the user manual in English and Chinese (LD19 shares the same documents with LD06, pls be awarded)
 + `rviz` contains the file which is used to configure the visualization of radar data

-This SDK has been tested in Ubuntu 18.04 with Melodic and Ubuntu 16.04 with    Kinetic.
+This SDK has been tested in Ubuntu 18.04 with Melodic, Ubuntu 16.04 with  Kinetic on PC and Noetic in Ubuntu 20.04 Server on Raspberry Pi3B+.

 ## Usage